XeroAPI/xero-node/README.md

 After you clone the repository, run `npm install` to install required dependencies.

 ### Running the tests

+We need two private Apps to get around the ratelimits.
+They can be connected to the same Org.

 1. Copy `private-config-example.json` to `private-config.json` in the [integration test directory](src/__integration_tests__).
+2. Copy it again to `1private-config.json` in the [integration test directory](src/__integration_tests__).
-2. Overwrite the example values with your own from the [Developer Portal](https://developer.xero.com/myapps).
+3. Overwrite the example values with your own from the [Developer Portal](https://developer.xero.com/myapps).
-3. (Do the same for `partner-config-example.json` if required.)
+4. (Do the same for `partner-config-example.json` if required.)
-4. Run `npm test`
+5. Run `npm test`

 ## Project Philosophies